vikingdata/articles/databases/snowflake/DOING/MySQL_To_Snowflake.md

 # Select all rows from table "t1"
 # If we do this properly, we seelect the max primary key or count the rows and do it in batches of 500 rows.
 # In this case, table is small
+# Also, if data is huge your system may run out of memmory if you don't use a loop to select rows.

 m_cursor.execute("select * from t1")
 m_rows = m_cursor.fetchall()